nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/06_TestFWGuide/02_DbAccessTest.rst

         public void testSelectAll() {

             // Register preparation data in the database
-            //Write sheet name in the argument.
+            // Write sheet name in the argument. setUpDb("testSelectAll");
-            setUpDb("testSelectAll");

             // Invoke the method to be tested.